ichesnokov/developing-rt-plugin/slides.md

 * General RT architecture / plugins overview
 * Built a plugin that uses: *Custom components*, *Callbacks*, *Static files*
-* How to solve a real-world task using Perl-based product
+* How to solve a real-world task by writing plugin for RT

 ---